 The federal work-study program sets students up with part-time jobs where they can earn money to put towards their educational costs.

 New federal student loans boast consistent fixed interest rates, expectations for repayment, income-driven repayment plans, and possible forgiveness programs.
 Depending on your level of need you may qualify for either subsidized or unsubsidized student loans.
-With a subsidized loan (for undergrads only), the federal government pays for any accruing interest on your loans while you’re in school; with an unsubsidized loan, you have to take care of the interest yourself.
+With a subsidized loan (for undergrads only), the federal government pays for any accruing interest on your loans while you’re in school; with an unsubsidized loan, you have to pay for the interest yourself.

-If federal aid and merit based scholarships aren’t enough to cover the cost of a college education, private student loans could be an option.
+If federal aid and merit-based scholarships aren’t enough to cover the cost of college education, private student loans could be an option to consider.
 These loans are offered by banks and private institutions.
 Students and their co-signers (if applicable) apply for private student loans as if they were applying to other types of loans, such as auto and home loans.

-Since they are not beholden to the same criteria as federal loan terms, private student lenders are able to determine their own unique term lengths, interest rates, and repayment plans; thus, private loans could hypothetically offer more flexible options for students—or at least fill in any gaps between the cost of attendance and the amount of federal aid and scholarships they receive.
+Since they are not beholden to the same criteria as federal loan terms, private student lenders are able to determine their own unique term lengths, interest rates, and repayment plans; thus, private loans could fill in any gaps between the cost of attendance and the amount of federal aid and scholarships they receive.
+However, because they don’t offer the same borrower protections as federal student loans, private student loans are generally considered only after all other sources of funding have been exhausted.

+If merit awards and federal aid aren’t enough to pay for college, private student loans may be an option to consider.
 If you think that private student loans could be a good option for you, you could consider SoFi’s private student loans.
 With no fees, flexible repayment plans, and a convenient online application, financing your education has never been easier.
+Keep in mind that, as mentioned, private student loans are usually considered as a last resort option because they don’t always have the borrower protections (like deferment) that federal loans do.

 SoFi Loan Products